 After unsuccessful attempts to address their concerns directly with the Haitan government and the IDB, the Kolektif filed a complaint to the Independent Consultation and Investigation Mechanism (MICI) of the IDB in January 2017 to demand accountability and remedy for the harm caused by the displacement.
 The subsequent MICI-facilitated dialogue process between representatives of the Kolektif, the IDB, and the Haitian government ultimately resulted in the December 2018 agreement.
 The agreement is primarily intended to support the farmers and their families to establish sustainable livelihoods.
 It provides each affected household with the option of: land (limited to the 100 families most in need); modern agricultural equipment and training; support for micro-enterprise focused on women and the most vulnerable members of the community; or vocational training scholarships.
 It also provides each household with school kits and the opportunity to be employed at the CIP.
 Finally, the agreement aims to address long standing environmental and social problems at the CIP and improve management of those issues.

 In December 2018 when the Kolektif signed the agreement that promised restoration of their livelihoods, they were jubilant at the prospect of their long fight for just compensation to be over.
-No one thought that implementation of the Agreement would be easy but we did not anticipate the multitude of challenges that would present themselves to significantly delay the process — including a pandemic, several fuel shortages, and growing insecurity grinding the Haitian government to a halt.
+No one thought that implementation of the Agreement would be easy but we did not anticipate the multitude of challenges that would present themselves to significantly delay the process – including a pandemic, the assassination of the Haitian president, several fuel shortages, and growing insecurity from gang violence grinding the Haitian government to a halt.
+Many members of the Kolektif who we interviewed this year told of their struggles to afford healthcare, school fees, or more than one meal a day.
+This humanitarian crisis has only strengthened the importance of the Agreement and the need to ensure that every individual who is entitled to livelihood support receives it.

-Today, many farmers have finally started to reap the benefits of the agreement, but progress has been far too slow and for those who have not yet received their benefit, delays have come with a significant cost as livelihoods continue to deteriorate.
+Today, many farmers have finally started to reap the benefits of the agreement, but progress has been slow.
+And for those who have not yet received their benefit, delays have come with a significant cost as livelihoods continue to deteriorate.

 Below we share lessons learned from this implementation experience to continue to guide our work as we fight for every family to get the benefits they are owed and to help other communities who may be going through a similar process.